Harnessing Explanations: LLM-to-LM Interpreter for Enhanced Text-Attributed Graph Representation Learning: Introduction

-Our contributions are as follows: \begin{itemize} \item We propose the first LMaaS-compatible approach (to the best of our knowledge) for leveraging LLMs to enhance representation learning on TAGs.
-Our approach introduces the novel idea of extracting explanations from an LLM, then transforming them into features used for training downstream parts of our pipeline. \item Experiments show that the resulting enriched features improve the performance of a variety of GNN models across different datasets.
-Notably, we achieve top-1 performance on \texttt{ogbn-arxiv} over the closest baseline with $2.88\times$ lower computation time, and top-1 performance on TAG versions of \texttt{PubMed} and \texttt{Cora}~\citep{sen2008collective_pubmed}. \item We provide open-source access to our approach and our enriched features, which can be used as input to train any downstream GNN.
-In addition, as raw text data for \texttt{PubMed} and \texttt{Cora} are not available in common repositories (\eg PyG, DGL), we collect and release these as TAG datasets to benefit future research on TAGs. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Novel LMaaS-compatible approach.} We propose the first LMaaS-compatible approach, to the best of our knowledge, for leveraging LLMs to enhance representation learning on TAGs.
+Our innovations involve extracting explanations from an LLM, here GPT-3.5 and Llama2, and subsequently employing an LLM-to-LM interpreter to translate textual explanations into enriched node vector representations for downstream GNNs.
+Our approach improves modularity and efficiency compared to prior LM+GNN models. \item \textbf{SOTA performance.} Extensive experiments demonstrate that our {method} significantly boost the performance of various GNN models across diverse datasets.
+Notably, we achieve top-1 performance on \texttt{ogbn-arxiv} with significantly lower computation time, {\ie $2.88\times$ faster than GLEM}, and also excel in the TAG versions of \texttt{PubMed} and \texttt{Cora} datasets. \item \textbf{Data contribution.} We provide open-source access to our codes, pre-trained networks and enriched features.
+Additionally, recognizing the absence of raw text data for \texttt{Cora} and \texttt{PubMed} in common repositories (\eg PyG, DGL), we have collected and released these datasets in TAG format.
+Furthermore, we introduce the new \texttt{tape-arxiv23} citation graph dataset, extending beyond GPT-3's knowledge cutoff, \ie Sept.
+2021.
+These datasets can serve as valuable resources for the NLP and GNN research community. \end{itemize}